hyungjungkim/StitchingNet-Seg/README.md

 StitchingNet-Seg is a large-scale dataset featuring 10,836 images with pixel-level annotations, designed to advance automated quality inspection in the textile and apparel industry.

 ## Motivation
-Automated quality control in the garment industry is challenging due to the labor-intensive tasks and non-rigid nature of textiles.
+Automated quality control in the garment industry is challenging due to the labor-intensive nature of tasks and the non-rigid nature of textiles.
 While previous research focused on fabric-level defects (e.g., holes or stains), sewing stitch defects, which occur during the fabric joining process, have lacked high-quality, pixel-level datasets.
 StitchingNet-Seg bridges this gap by providing precise semantic segmentation masks.
-Unlike simple labels and bounding boxes, these masks capture intricate geometric features such as defect shape, size, and orientation, enabling AI models to perform root-cause analysis and real-time process monitoring for smart manufacturing applications.
+Unlike simple labels and bounding boxes, these masks capture intricate geometric features, including defect shape, size, and orientation, enabling AI models to perform root-cause analysis and real-time process monitoring in smart manufacturing applications.

 ## Dataset description
 The dataset includes diverse sewing conditions to ensure model robustness: